tsosi-org/tsosi-app/backend/tsosi/README.md

 The code is split in 2 files:

 - [database_related.py](./data/enrichment/database_related.py) - Methods that do not request external resources.
+They're in blue in the above chart.

 - [api_related.py](./data/enrichment/api_related.py) - Methods relying on external data fetching.
+They're in red in the above chart.

-Ideally, one should split each method/task create a template "method" class, given that everything does quite the same: select data to work with, perform method-specific stuff, log things, ...
+Ideally, one should split each task realated code into one file and create a template "task core" class (the core of the task, separately of Celery tasks), given that everything does quite the same: select data to work with, perform method-specific stuff, log things, ...

 ## PID records fetching